Louis Lepic

-Général de division Louis, Comte Lepic (September 20, 1765 Montpellier - January 7, 1827 Andrésy) was a French cavalry commander of the French Revolutionary and Napoleonic Wars.
-He eventually rose to the rank of général de division and held the prestigious command of the Grenadiers à Cheval de la Garde Impériale, the senior heavy cavalry regiment of the Imperial Guard.
-He was made a baron in 1809 and then became a count in 1815, after which he was known as Comte Lepic.
+Divisional-General Louis Lepic (September 20, 1765 - January 7, 1827) was a French Army officer who served in the French Revolutionary and Napoleonic Wars.
+He eventually rose to the rank of divisional general and held the prestigious command of the Mounted Grenadiers of the Imperial Guard, the senior heavy cavalry regiment of the Imperial Guard.
+He was made a Baron of the Empire in 1809 and then became a Count of the Empire in 1815, after which he was known as Comte Lepic.

 Early career and Revolutionary Wars

 Born the eleventh child in a poor family from Montpellier, Lepic joined a dragoon regiment at age 16 and benefitted from the outburst of the French Revolution, which facilitated his promotion to squadron commander (March 1793).
 He was at first involved in fighting against the Vendéean insurrection, before moving to the 'Army of Italy' in 1796, where he was remarked for gallantry and was wounded several times.
 Lepic remained in Italy until the end of 1805, when he was named colonel major of the Grenadiers à Cheval de la Garde Impériale regiment of the newly created Imperial Guard, which he would command for the rest of his military career.